 The Code of Virginia requires the study of transportation needs and their incorporation in comprehensive plans.
-Section 15.2.222.13 requires coordination of plan amendments that will substantially affect transportation on state controlled highways with the Virginia Department of Transportation.
-This update was reviewed by the Fredericksburg District Office in July and August of 2013.
+Section 15.2.2223 requires coordination of plan amendments that will substantially affect transportation on state controlled highways with the Virginia Department of Transportation.
 Following staff review and update and work sessions held with the County Transportation Committee and Planning Commission, the draft Transportation Plan was routed to the VDOT Fredericksburg District Office for review in September, 2019.
 Following the initial VDOT review and County submittal of revisions on December 20, 2019, the VDOT-Fredericksburg District finalized their review with no additional comments, on March 25, 2020.

-Section 15.2-2223 stipulates that the plan_Plan_shall designate the "general or approximate location, character, and extent of each feature, including any road improvement and any transportation improvement".
+Section 15.2-2223 stipulates that the Plan shall designate the "general or approximate location, character, and extent of each feature, including any road improvement and any transportation improvement".
 It requires that each locality develop a transportation plan that "designates a system of transportation infrastructure needs and recommendations that include the destination of new and expanded transportation facilities and that support the planned development of the territory covered by the plan."
 The transportation resources may include roadways, pedestrian and bicycle facilities, railways, bridges, waterways, airports, and public transportation.
 The code requires that maps of improvements and costs accompany the plan, and that the plan be consistent with the Commonwealth's Statewide Transportation Plan and the Six-Year Improvement Program.
 Section 15.2-2224 requires the study and documentation of road and other transportation improvements and their cost.
 Section 15.2-2232 requires that corridors of statewide significance are shown in the plan.
 The section also states that the plan shall control the general or approximate location of transportation facilities and that no street or connection to an existing street shall be constructed, established, or authorized unless it is shown on the plan or has been approved by the Planning Commission as being substantially in accord with the adopted Comprehensive Plan.